NASA puts out call for commercial space taxis

 Rather than designing a replacement space shuttle and hiring contractors to build it, NASA decided to partner with industry, offering money, technical advice and oversight.

-A precursor program for cargo ships spawned two new supply lines to the International Space Station, a $100 billion research outpost that flies about 250 miles (about 400 km) above Earth.
+A precursor program for cargo ships spawned two new supply lines to the International Space Station, a $100 billion research outpost that flies about 250 miles above Earth.

 So far, privately owned Space Exploration Technologies, or SpaceX, has made one test flight and two cargo runs to the station.
 Orbital Sciences Corp. completed its test flight in September and is preparing its first resupply mission in December.